Updated: May 15

 You can also check out my tofu katsu recipe video, whichI used as filling:

-Plus, they're so handy and easy to eat too!
-I love taking them to school to eat while I'm on the go.
+I also used to love taking them to school to eat while on-the-go.
 You can also get creative with your fillings!
 For these, I made my own vegan tofu "katsu" and drizzled some homemade teriyaki sauce.
-I'll be sharing a step-by-step guide below to hopefully be able to help you out!

 Also, these are usually wrapped in plastic cling wrap to be able to really seal them well but I realized that it's possible to make them without the need for any plastics!